opensvc/docs.opensvc.com/source/compliance.concepts.rst

 Logs
 ----

-This sub-view presents raw logs of the compliance modules runs on every nodes.
+This view presents raw logs of the compliance modules runs on every nodes.
 It can be used to analyze failure patterns.

 .. figure:: http://www.opensvc.com/init/static/comp_log.png
    :align:  center